keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

   * **container** -- Container definition.
-    * **name** -- Name of the container that will run, which is not the same as the `metadata.name` field that is used in the `KeptnApp` resource.
+    * **name** -- Name of the container that will run, which is not the same as the `metadata.name` field that is used in the `KeptnTaskDefinition` resource.
     * **image** -- name of the image you defined according to [image reference](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#image) and